 A more challenging metric is the average order value of customers who conduct online research before placing their orders offline.
 By comparing the average order value of these orders with the average order value of offline customers who don’t do online research, you can determine whether your B2B web store provides the right information about your assortment or specific products.

 The Benefit of Monitoring B2B-Specific KPIs

 With these targeted B2B e-commerce KPIs for online sales, it should be easier to keep an eye on both the details and the bigger picture.
 Keeping track of B2B e-commerce metrics not only lets you see the return on your investment, but it also helps you recognize trends.
 Trends that you can then capitalize on to get more customers ordering online, and with increased frequency.

-Want to know more about B2B e-commerce trends?
+Want to know more about B2B e-commerce trends, buyer behaviors and challenges?
 Download our 2019 research report to learn how businesses are addressing customer demands by filling offline sales gaps with e-commerce, and in turn, how the e-commerce market is fundamentally changing B2B businesses.